 - Salt and pepper to taste

-- Butter: Be sure to only use real butter for the best flavor.
+- Butter: Be sure only to use real butter for the best flavor.

 - Lemon zest